msabramo/vagrant_sql_server_express/README.md

-the openssh package from Cygwin, etc. but you might be able to live without an ssh server, because you hopefully don't need to do much with the VM, or if you need to customize things, hopefully you can do it DevOps-style and do it by adding PowerShell commands to the `Vagrantfile`, ansible (which can also send PowerShell commands over WinRM), etc.
+the openssh package from Cygwin, etc. but you might be able to live without an ssh server, because you hopefully don't need to do much with the VM, or if you need to customize things, hopefully you can do it DevOps-style and do it by adding PowerShell commands to the `Vagrantfile` or use ansible (which can also send PowerShell commands over WinRM), etc.
 - To see the list of services that are running, you can do `net start` from the command prompt or PowerShell.